Skip to content

 • Use section blocks to standardise repetitive data capture (e.g. parties, addresses, payments).

-• Always test imported blocks using the Testing tab of the form to confirm logic behaves as expected.
+• Always test imported blocks using the Test button to confirm logic and other properties behave as expected.

 Common Issues & Solutions